thi-ng/umbrella/packages/meta-css/tpl.readme.md

 metacss generate --pretty myspecs
 ```

-This command (with the above spec) will generate the following output (we're only interested in the entries under `defs`):
+This command (with the above spec) will generate the following output (here
+we're only interested in the entries under `classes`):

 ```json
 {